RPI-ITWS/ITWS2110-millen11/labs/lab5/README.md

    - Used minifier
    - Removed "extra and inefficient" selectors, i.e., "\*" since our content is in body

+4. Minified JavaScript

+- Combined statements and loops for the function darkmode, much more readable (reducing maintence overhead) and has better worst case complexity
+  -Made an additional function to shorten display() -Created a function to update some repeated element updates

 Issues:

-4. "Flattening CNAME record".
+1. "Flattening CNAME record".
 I tried minimizing the CNAME records, but got stonewalled by CloudFlare due to permissions and subscription model.

+2. Optimizing the JS
+   a) A lot of the functionality is super niche, making it hard to generalize with loops nad functions